mosaic-design-system/docs/src/components/accordion.md

       ### Focus state

-      An Accordion needs to have focus state - a focus state is when you tab into an element to interact with it.
+      An Accordion needs to have a focus state - a focus state is when you tab into an element to interact with it.
 Ensure that users can use their keyboard to focus on Accordions.

       ### Icons